medic/cht-docs/content/en/apps/guides/database/rdbms-from-mac.md

 ---
-title: "Conncting to RDBMS from MacOS"
+title: "Connecting to RDBMS from MacOS"
 linkTitle: "RDBMS from MacOS"
 weight:
 description: >